 We cannot guarantee that customer experiences or reviews of the G4, the G4X and/or our spatial biology service offerings from our customers will be favorable.
 Initial negative perception of the G4, G4X and/or our spatial biology service offerings by customers could irreparably damage our reputation and ability to successfully commercialize the G4, G4X, our spatial biology services, or any of our other future products or services.
 Further, the life sciences scientific community is comprised of a small number of early adopters and key opinion leaders ("KOLs") who significantly influence the rest of the community and the marketplace in general.
 The success of life sciences products and services is due, in large part, to acceptance by the scientific community and their adoption of certain products as best practice in the applicable field of research.
 The current system of academic and scientific research views publishing in a peer-reviewed journal as a measure of success.
-In such journal publications, the researchers will describe not only their discoveries, but also the methods and typically the products and/or services used to fuel such discoveries.
-Mentions in peer-reviewed journal publications are a good barometer for the general acceptance of our products and/or services as best practices.
-Ensuring that early adopters and KOLs publish research involving the use of our products and/or services is critical to ensuring they gain widespread acceptance and market growth.
-Continuing to maintain good relationships with such KOLs is vital to growing the acceptance of our products and services in the marketplace.
-If early adopters and KOLs do not favorably describe the use of our products and services, do not compare our products and/or services favorably to existing products and technologies, or negatively describe the use and operation of our products and/or services in publications, it may drive potential customers away from our products and services and prevent broader market acceptance of our products and services
+In such journal publications, the researchers will describe not only their discoveries, but also the methods and typically the products and/or services as best practices.
+Ensuring that early adopters and KOLs publish research involving the use of our products and/or services as best practices.
+Ensuring that early adopters and KOLs publish research involving the use of our products and services, do not compare our products and/or services favorably to existing products and KOLs do not favorably describe the use of our products and services, do not compare our products and/or services favorably to existing products and technologies, or negatively describe the use and operation of our products and/or services in publications, it may drive potential customers away from our products and services and prevent broader market acceptance of our products and services, which could harm our business, financial condition and results of operations.